Rel-incode/CristianaSantos/index.md

 I am [Lecturer and researcher](https://www.uu.nl/staff/CTeixeiraSantos) at the School of Law, Utrecht University, working on **Law and Technology**.
-I collaborate with computer scientists and designers on the topics of **legal and technical requirements for #consent, #darkpatterns, and #datasubjectrights**, and I love to discover new insights from case studies we approach which have a social impact in our daily lives!
+I collaborate with computer scientists and designers on **requirements for #consent, #darkpatterns, and #datasubjectrights**, and I love to discover new insights from case studies we approach which have a social impact in our daily lives!
 Previously, I was a lawyer and worked as legal adviser and lecturer at the [Portuguese Consumer Protection Organization-DECO](https://www.deco.proteste.pt/).

 ### Research Profile